All in-person courses will be in the Greater Richmond Area.

 As Seen on PBS!

 Alison is the Founder of Tracks and Roots.
-She has her Bachelor’s of Science degree in Environmental Policy and Planning from Virginia Tech and has been an avid naturalist, wilderness survivalist, and tracker for 20 years.
+She has her Bachelor of Science degree in Environmental Policy and Planning from Virginia Tech and has been an avid naturalist, wilderness survivalist, and tracker for 20 years.
 She is passionate about all things nature and especially bringing people of all ages and backgrounds closer to their ancestry, themselves, and the natural world.

-She has attended Coyote Tracks, The Tracker School, the Mid-Atlantic Primitive Skills Group, the Firefly Gathering, the Earth Connection School, the Wilderness Awareness School, the Living Earth School as well as attended a few dozen wildlife college courses and ran a college club, the Nature Awareness and Tracking Stuff club.
+She has attended Coyote Tracks, The Tracker School, the Mid-Atlantic Primitive Skills Group, the Firefly Gathering, the Earth Connection School, the Wilderness Awareness School, and the Living Earth School as well as attended a few dozen wildlife college courses and ran a college club, the Nature Awareness and Tracking Stuff club.
 Most of her knowledge of nature awareness and survival has been passed down directly to her from two mentors, Mike Blackwell and Bill Sydor, who took her under their wing as a young adult.

 To dive deeper into the world of herbal healing, Alison is also a student of the Chestnut School of Herbal Remedies, a world-renowned herbal medicine school, and has attended in-person classes by its founder, Juliet Blanketspoor.

-She lives with her husband and three kids in Short Pump, Virginia and loves getting them outside year-round, in all weather conditions.
+She lives with her husband and three kids in Short Pump, Virginia, and loves getting them outside year-round, in all weather conditions.

 David Meehan

-David is the co-dreamer, editor, teacher, and back-up manager of Tracks and Roots.
-He has his Bachelor’s of Science degree in Crop and Soil Environmental Science and has completed 2 years of graduate level ecology courses.
+He has his Bachelor of Science degree in Crop and Soil Environmental Science and has completed 2 years of graduate-level ecology courses.
 He is an avid gardener, a hobby naturalist, and a wild edible plant expert.
 A trained martial artist and hobby war historian, he worked for the U.S. Army for 7 years as a military police officer.
 He resides in Short Pump, Virginia with his wife and three kids.

 Reviews

 “Alison was knowledgeable and engaging.
 She showed us several edible and medicinal plants.
 She had lots of activities for the students including making a salve – fire starting and making acorn flour.
-It was a great hands on program.” – Alysia
+It was a great hands-on program.” – Alysia

-“What a meaningful and FUN experience—Allison was so knowledgeable and both students and adults learned so much, from how to make homemade salves to foraging for wild plants such as plantain, yarrow, violet, and spice bush.
+“What a meaningful and FUN experience—Allison was so knowledgeable and both students and adults learned so much, from how to make homemade salves to foraging for wild plants such as plantain, yarrow, violet, and spicebush.
 We will be repeat attendees, for sure!
 Thanks.” – Sarah

 “Thank you so much for teaching my son and I about the edible plants!
 We appreciate your knowledge about which plants are edible and which are poisonous, as well as which ones have look-a-likes.
 You are enjoyable to be around and easy to learn from!” – Jennifer and Cody